 In addition, as we are emerging from lockdown to make sense of ‘our new normal’, we are looking forward to reuniting with and hugging our families, returning to our workplaces and reconnecting with friends in social settings.
 This may not be possible for many asylum seekers and refugees in the UK.
 Most don’t have their families and wider social networks around.

 In addition, asylum seekers are in limbo, not able to take on higher education studies and not allowed to work (with many refugees under or unemployed) and likely to face loneliness or worse, direct discrimination, within their new communities.
 This compromises their aspirations and jeopardises their sense of purpose, identity and social connections with long term effects on their mental health.

 We must work with refugees to share their voice

-Through a human rights lens, related to the mental health benefits in being connected with your community and influencing policy decisions, we have produced a civic forum awareness video on health, housing and education for asylum seekers.
-During the lockdown, our volunteers (four women from Syria) wrote letters on kindness to themselves, explaining how being kind has helped them cope during the lockdown.
+Through a human rights lens, related to the mental health benefits of being connected with your community and influencing policy decisions, we have produced a civic forum awareness video on health, housing and education for asylum seekers.
+During the lockdown, our volunteers (four women from Syria) wrote letters of kindness to themselves, explaining how being kind has helped them cope during the lockdown.

 We must adopt an empathetic approach as a society

 It is true, we are at a crossroads globally and locally.
 We are still going through challenging times and post the coronavirus outbreak it is likely to be difficult.
 In these unprecedented times, there is a good opportunity to reflect on what kind of society we want to be and adopt an empathic approach by trying to understand the life of asylum seekers and refugees in our communities, asking ourselves “what would it look like if I lost everything and had to start from scratch?”

 If you feel affected by the content you have read, please see our get help page for support.